Nigerian president's chief of staff dies from coronavirus

 The Nigerian president's chief of staff died on Friday from COVID-19, the presidency said on Saturday, making him the most high profile person in the country to die in the coronavirus outbreak.
 Abba Kyari had acted as the gatekeeper to 77-year-old President Muhammadu Buhari.
 After his re-election last year, Buhari ordered ministers to channel all communications through him.

 Kyari had underlying health problems including diabetes.
-His age was not officially disclosed, although two presidency aides said he was 70.
 Reuters reported on March 24 that he had contracted the disease.
-"The deceased had tested positive to the ravaging COVID-19 and had been receiving treatment.
-But he died on Friday, April 17, 2020," presidency spokesman Garba Shehu said in a tweet.
+"Mallam Abba Kyari, who died on 17th April 2020, at the age of 67 from complications caused by the coronavirus, was a true Nigerian patriot," said Buhari in a tweet, using an honorific title for Kyari.

+He referred to Kyari as his "loyal friend and compatriot for the last 42 years" who, as chief of staff, "strove quietly and without any interest in publicity or personal gain" to implement the president's agenda.
+Kyari traveled to Germany in early March with a delegation of other Nigerian officials for meetings with Siemens AG.
+He attended meetings with senior government officials upon his return to Nigeria before he was diagnosed as having contracted the new coronavirus.

+"There is no evidence that the chief of staff shared that power with anyone.
+He was totally trusted and it isn't clear who could fill those shoes," said Nwankwo.
+Kyari died at a private hospital in the commercial capital, Lagos, a statement issued by Lagos state government said.

-Kyari's body was flown to the capital, Abuja, on Saturday.
-He was buried at a cemetery in the city in a private ceremony after funeral prayers at his residence, Shehu said.
+His body was flown to the capital, Abuja, on Saturday.
+He was buried at a cemetery in the city in a private ceremony after funeral prayers at his residence, said Buhari's spokesman Garba Shehu.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)